Thomas Anson, 2nd Earl of Lichfield: Career

+On 16 November 1844, aged 19, he was commissioned as the Captain of the Lichfield Troop of the part-time Staffordshire Yeomanry, commanded by his father.
+He remained with the regiment into the early 1860s.

 Between 1846 and 1847, Viscount Anson was with the Foreign Office.
 He was returned to Parliament for Lichfield in 1847, a seat he held until 1854, when he succeeded his father in the earldom and took his seat in the House of Lords.
 He also succeeded as the 3rd Baron Soberton and the 4th Viscount Anson.

 From 1863 to 1871, he also served as Lord-Lieutenant of Staffordshire.

 His seat was Shugborough Hall.
 In 1876, his Staffordshire estates amounted to 21,433 acres.

 Personal life

-On 10 April 1855, Lord Lichfield married Lady Harriett Georgiana Louisa, daughter of James Hamilton, 1st Duke of Abercorn and Louisa Hamilton, Duchess of Abercorn (the eldest daughter of John Russell, 6th Duke of Bedford, by his second wife, Lady Georgiana Gordon, and the sister of Prime Minister John Russell, 1st Earl Russell).
+On 10 April 1855, Lord Lichfield married Lady Harriett Georgiana Louisa, daughter of James Hamilton, 1st Duke of Abercorn, and Louisa Hamilton, Duchess of Abercorn (the eldest daughter of John Russell, 6th Duke of Bedford, by his second wife, Lady Georgiana Gordon, and the sister of Prime Minister John Russell, 1st Earl Russell).
 Together, they were the parents of nine sons and four daughters: